 On the server side, procedures in the DBMS\AQADM package create and manage message queues and queue tables.
-Use the DBMS\AQ package to add or remove messages from a queue or register or unregister a PL/SQL callback procedure.
-For more information about DBMS\AQ and DBMS\AQADM, see the DBMS\AQ.
+Use the DBMS\AQ package to add or remove messages from a queue or register or unregister an SPL callback procedure.
+For more information about DBMS\AQ and DBMS\AQADM, see DBMS\AQ in the EDB Postgres Advanced Server documentation.

-On the client side, the application uses EDB-JDBC driver's JMS API to enqueue and dequeue message.
+On the client side, the application uses the EDB-JDBC driver's JMS API to enqueue and dequeue message.